 Some stress is necessary to keep your immune system sharp and keep you alive in dangerous situations.
 Historically, this was more important.
 Today, we aren’t running away from saber-tooth tigers or bears trying to eat us as our ancestors did.
 However, our modern lifestyles can still cause the switch to our stress response to be constantly on.
 Prolonged, relentless stress can contribute to adrenal fatigue, heart disease, leaky gut, anxiety, and many autoimmune diseases.

 Your health is on a continuum.
-On one end you have optimal health, and on the other, you have chronic illness.
+On one end, you have optimal health; on the other, you have a chronic illness.
 Your adrenal health works in the same way.
-You can be one step away from healthy and functioning, or you can have full-blown Addison’s disease, an autoimmune disease where your immune system attacks your adrenal glands and damages your adrenal cortex.
+You can be one step away from healthy and functioning or have full-blown Addison’s disease, an autoimmune disease where your immune system attacks your adrenal glands and damages your adrenal cortex.
 This insufficiency creates a considerable gap, and I find that many people fall somewhere within this spectrum, many with adrenal fatigue.
 So, what is adrenal fatigue?

-To receive an Addison’s diagnosis, you must have lost 90% of your adrenal glands’ function, but you can still have adrenal issues without this diagnosis.
-Anything between optimal health and Addison’s disease is referred to as adrenal fatigue, a mild form of adrenal insufficiency that occurs when your adrenal glands are over stressed.
+To receive an Addison’s disease diagnosis, you must have lost 90% of your adrenal glands’ function.1 However you can still have adrenal insufficiency without this diagnosis of Addison’s disease.
+Anything between optimal health and Addison’s disease is referred to as adrenal fatigue.
+Adrenal fatigue is a mild form of adrenal insufficiency that occurs when your adrenal glands are over stressed.